Menu

 About the Program

-These are truly turbulent times…on an historic scale.
+These are turbulent times—perhaps historic in scale.
 Huge policy changes regarding US decarbonization, green energy investment, and global warming/climate research are being largely eclipsed in the media by tariff news and the geopolitical transformation of the global order being driven by the Trump 2.0 White House.

 Nevertheless, Trump 2.0 environmental policy changes are likely to be consequential – for the US and the planet.
 Those changes may also come to have geopolitical implications.
 New global leadership may emerge.
 Furthermore, some Trump 2.0 shifts seem likely to find ready audiences in other parts of the world.